ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Experiments Analysis

-\paragraph{DIAYN}~\cite{diayn} is one of the most classical and original unsupervised skill discovery algorithms, trying to maximize the MI between skills and states.
+DIAYN~\cite{diayn} is one of the most classical and original unsupervised skill discovery algorithms, proposing to maximize the MI between skills and states.
 It employs the first MI decomposition, Eq. (\ref{eq1}).
 It uses a discrete uniform prior distribution to guarantee the maximization of skill entropy $H(z)$.
 The negative state-conditioned entropy $-H(z|s)$ is estimated by a trainable discriminator ${\rm log}p(z|s)$ which computes the intrinsic reward.
 As a foundational work, it provides several reasonable evaluations of skill adaptation, of which skill finetuning and skill combination are employed in our experiments.

-\paragraph{SMM}~\cite{smm} aims to learn a policy for which the state marginal distribution matches a given target state distribution.
+SMM~\cite{smm} aims to learn a policy for which the state marginal distribution matches a given target state distribution.
 It optimizes the objective by reducing it to a two-player, zero-sum game between a state density model and a parametric policy.
-Like DIAYN, it is also based on the first decomposition (Eq. (\ref{eq1})) of MI and employs discriminator.
-The difference is that SMM explicitly maximizes state entropy with intrinsic reward, which inspires lots of recent works including ours.
+Like DIAYN, it is also based on the first decomposition Eq. (\ref{eq1}) of the MI objective.

-\paragraph{APS}~\cite{aps} employs the second MI decomposition Eq. (\ref{eq2}) for a better MI estimation.
-For state entropy estimation, it employs a popular particle-based entropy estimation proposed by APT~\cite{apt} for exploration, which is proven effective and supports many advanced works~\cite{cic-nips,proto-rl} and our ComSD.
+APS~\cite{aps} employs the second decomposition Eq. (\ref{eq2}) for its MI estimation.
+For state entropy estimation, it employs a popular particle-based entropy estimation proposed by APT~\cite{apt} for exploration.
 For skill-conditioned entropy, it chooses the successor feature~\cite{visr} as a diversity reward with a fixed weight.
-However, we find that APS's reward can't provide enough incentives for complex agents, and they are also faced with the exploration-diversity conflict.
-To this end, our ComSD proposes to design strong incentives through contrastive learning and presents a novel dynamic weighting algorithm (SMW) to overcome the exploration drop brought by explicit conditioned entropy maximization (i.e., diversity reward).
+APS achieves considerable results on video games \cite{atari-env} but can't provide enough incentives for robots, suffering from lazy exploration \cite{cic-nips}.